 Educational programming is a key component of the Robert L. Perry Juvenile Justice Center program and one of the primary methods of assisting juveniles in changing their negative behaviors.
 The topics are modified to best accommodate the age and gender of the participants and the programs are facilitated by Detention Deputy Juvenile Officers.
-In 2020, the educational programming was provided by staff, in the areas of drug and alcohol prevention, anger management, communications, family/peer relationships, health and nutrition, and other needs based topics.
-In 2020, over 68 educational programs were presented to the residents at the Juvenile Justice Center.
+In 2021, the educational programming was provided by staff in the areas of drug and alcohol prevention, anger management, communications, family/peer relationships, health and nutrition, and other needs based topics.
+In 2021, COVID affected the frequency and resident participation in educational programs, over 63 educational programs were presented to the residents at the Juvenile Justice Center.